Combe Gibbet - paragliding and hang gliding

-Combe Gibbet is available for HG and PG from 2nd February and is closed from 1st September, which is the start of the England shooting season.
-First pilot on the hill for the season please turn the signs on the gates to open.
+Combe Gibbet is available for HG and PG on 2nd February and is closed from 1st September.
+First pilot on the hill for the season please turn the sign on the gate to open.

-The definitive status is on the gates at the site.
-Please check the notice on the gates before flying.
+The definitive status is on the gate at the site.
+Please check the notice on the gate before flying.
 It is used for pheasant rearing and shooting the rest of the year.
 The site will be lost if you fly outside these times.

 1km ridge, 95m high.